mori5321/doorboy/README.md

 ### 1. Define policy file for each Controller.
 And define Authorization-Function.

 Authorization-Function
-- can be freely naed
+- can be freely named
 - is recommended to be named with corresponding controller's action name.

 if Authorization-Function returns true, it returns {:ok, nil}.